 The University may engage in sales and service activities in support of its tax-exempt charitable mission of instruction, research, and public service.
 Effective financial management of such sales and service activities requires adherence to all University Financial Policies.
 These include but are not limited to Inventories, Extension of Credit to Outside Third Parties for Sales and Services, Collection, Reporting and Payment for all States Sales and Use Tax, Sales and Service Activities, and Internal Control Policies.

-Sales and service activities are generally limited to those activities that are substantially related to the University’s exempt purposes of instruction, research and public service.
-Even though the University primarily engages in sales & services related to its mission, there can be other sales or services activity that are not mission related.
+Sales and service activities are generally limited to those activities that are substantially related to the University’s tax-exempt purposes of instruction, research and public service.
+Even though the University primarily engages in sales & services activities related to its mission, there can be instances where other sales or services activities are conducted that may not be substantially mission related.

-These non-mission related activities can be classified in three general categories; sale of” tangible personal property”, sale of “digital property”, and “Fee for Services” activities.
+These non-mission related activities can be generally classified into three general categories: (1) sale of “tangible personal property”, (2) sale of “digital property”, and (3) “Fee for Services” arrangements.

-Tangible Personal Property- is property that can be seen, weighed, measured, felt and touched.
+(1) Tangible Personal Property – is property that can be seen, weighed, measured, felt, and touched.
 Examples of sold tangible property would be the sale of computers, software, equipment, supplies, books, etc.

 Fee for service arrangements may exist for scientific, or research-oriented, activities, or for professional consulting in the fields of business, education, and community service.
 Scientific/research-oriented agreements will typically be considered fee-for-service when the following conditions exists: